rm511130/Tanzu-Workshop-TKGI/README.md

 - Before getting to Lab-10 we worked on creating clusters, docker images, uploading images to a registry, scanning them, configuring yaml files and finally running the container images on K8s clusters.

-- Let's go back to our original three Apps and accomplish more (n.b. we'll explain in a second) by doing less.

-- Please execute the following commands:
+- Let's go back to our original three Apps and accomplish the same results on TAS.
+Please execute the following commands:

 ```
 cf login -a api.sys.ourpcf.com -p password -u $user